Welcome to today's edition of the Rush 24-7 podcast.

 This, according to a blistering memo just obtained by the New York Post.

-This is Deborah Orrin writing today.
+This is Deborah Oren writing today.

-Then Manhattan U.S. Attorney Mary Joe White wrote the memo as she pleaded in vain with Deputy Attorney General Jamie Gorellick to tear down the wall between intelligence and prosecutors, a wall that went beyond legal requirements.
+Then Manhattan U.S. Attorney Mary Joe White wrote the memo as she pleaded in vain with Deputy Attorney General Jamie Gorellik to tear down the wall between intelligence and prosecutors, a wall that went beyond legal requirements.

-Looking back after 9-11, the memo makes for eerie reading because White's team foresaw years in advance that the Clinton era wall would make it tougher to stop mass murder.
+Looking back after 9-11, the memo makes for eerie reading because White's team foresaw years in advance that the Clinton-era wall would make it tougher to stop mass murder.

 And Mary Joe White was a Clinton appointee, and here's what she wrote.